lenscas/card_game/server/README.md

 - [luafilesystem](https://luarocks.org/modules/hisham/luafilesystem), otherwise lua has no way to get every file in a folder.

+- [teal](https://luarocks.org/modules/hisham/tl), the lua parts have been the most fragile part due to lack of static typings.
+Teal is pretty much statically typed lua and teal files can even run in the lua vm.

 * Note that luasql-postgres may be a bit anoying to install through luarocks.
 If you use linux there is a good chance a version is available through your packamanager that you can use.

 ## Setup